 Former Drummer for legendary Aust.
 Punk band the Lime Spiders, Richard Lawson is

-last 12 years covering every musical base from Electronica to Folk and Soundtracks.
+releasing another EP, ‘Presence of Mind’ in April 2022.
+Richard has released 7 albums and 3 EPs in the last 12 years covering every musical base from Electronica to Folk and Soundtracks.

 From the drummer in the seminal Australian Punk rock band ‘Lime Spiders’ to folk/rock/ pop to soundtracks / electronic music and all points in between Richard Lawson has been very busy over the decade.

 Now he has 3 bands of wildly divergent material, ‘Honey‘ with its musical take on eclectic contemporary classical, jazz, rock and electronic work, his solo acoustic and soundtrack work and the explosive percussion ensemble Kings of Congo Congo.

 With a staggering array of songs under his belt, Richard can play a multitude of instruments and styles, although he dearly loves the harmony and melody of the Beatles.
 He’s also much in demand as a session musician, recently touring with Benji and the Saltwater Soundsystem

 After finishing with the Lime Spiders in 1992 Richard moved to the Central West town of Mudgee to run an organic Olive Farm and guesthouse.
 He finished there in 2006 and was lured back into the music business and has not stopped since